tlswg/tls13-spec/draft-ietf-tls-tls13.md

 decode_error
 : A message could not be decoded because some field was out of the specified range or the length of the message was incorrect.
+  This alert is used for errors where the message does not conform to the formal protocol syntax (e.g., a vector is specified as having the range <2..255> but is encoded as having 0 length.)
   This alert should never be observed in communication between proper implementations, except when messages were corrupted in the network.